 Through the past various strings have been used, but acoustical an electric guitar strings work best.
 Then he just describes the strings of stringed instruments and how they are made.
 Nothing important.

 [Ok, below the picture.]
-You can find strings with a flat core to them, but this is not important.
-The best strings are 0.36 or 0.38.
+You can find strings with a flat core to them, but they are not suited for us.
+The best strings are 0.36 or 0.38 mm thick.
 Also, you don't have to know what note the strings would play in the guitar, but with the above numbers the shopkeeper should be able to provide you with the strings.
 Now we are going to learn the first method.

 Page 7

-We are going to locate 4 strings parallel to the roof of our cajon, the top part, the part we would hit on the cajon to get the higher tones.
+We are going to locate 4 strings parallel to the tapa, at the part of it we would hit to get the higher tones.
 We will do this work in a box with out reinforcements on its corners.
 We will need 2 small blocks of wood about 6 x 2 x 2 cm, glue (with strong glue) the blocks the high interior wall of the cajon, like the following drawing shows.
 Below the picture: In these blocks we have already made the holes, 4 each, that will be used to thread the strings.
-Because the strings pass in front of the blocks, we do not located the blocks flush with the front corner, but we leave a small space that is equal to the thickness of the strings that we will be using.
-If we don't do this, when we put the top on the strings will be deformed and their performance with be hindered.
+Because the strings pass in front of the blocks, we do not locate the blocks flush with the front corner, but we leave a small space that is equal to the thickness of the strings that we will be using.
+If we don't do this, when we put the tapa on the strings will be deformed and their performance with be hindered.

 Page 8